Daniel James is a man in a hurry, and not just when accelerating down the flanks to launch attacks at blistering speed.

 If that showed he could truly handle the big stage, there is undoubtedly much more to come from a player who made rapid strides in one season of football.
 Interestingly, he managed a record of three goals and two assists from five outings as an attacking central midfielder with Swansea, so he is also versatile when it comes to his position.

 United have a tradition of providing a platform for speedy wingers to express themselves and become firm fans’ favourites.
-There is now a new, bigger stage for James to parade his talents.
+There is now a new, bigger stage for James to parade his talents and he started off on the front foot by scoring seven minutes after coming off the bench on his competitive debut against Chelsea in the Premier League opener.